StrongPosture® Tip 11: Posture Break – Breathe Deeply

 “The test is the exercise, and the exercise is the test.”
 Vladimir Janda

-Add this to your daily routine and continue on with the next step in 31 steps to improve posture.
+Add this to your daily routine and continue on with the next step in 31 steps to improve posture and breathing.